utkarsh-1602/utkarsh-1602/README.md

 - 🔭 An experienced **solidity developer** with expertise in understanding and delivering software solutions based on business requirements.

-- 🌱 My interest lies in NFTs, Marketplaces, Defi, CBDC and Blockchain development in General
+- 🌱 My interest lies in NFTs, DAOs, Defi, Blockchain development and Security

 - 👯 I’m Exploring the World of **A.I** and Looking to Collaborate on it.